hamdi/OT-GAN/README.md

-# Optimal-Transport project
+# Optimal-Transport GAN

-Project done with A. Tazi, our goal was to implement OT-GAN: https://arxiv.org/abs/1803.05573
+Project done with A. Tazi for the optimal transport course, our goal was to implement OT-GAN: https://arxiv.org/abs/1803.05573